That Peter Kay Thing: Reception

 That Peter Kay Thing won the Best New TV Comedy award at the British Comedy Awards.

 Legacy

-A number of the characters in That Peter Kay Thing, including Brian Potter, Max and Paddy, and Jerry St Clair went on to become central characters in the highly successful spinoff series Phoenix Nights and Max and Paddy's Road to Nowhere.
+A number of the characters in That Peter Kay Thing, including Brian Potter, Max and Paddy, and Jerry St Clair, went on to become central characters in the highly successful spin-off series Phoenix Nights and Max and Paddy's Road to Nowhere.

+Continuity

-In Episode 1, it was claimed Brian joined the Neptune club as a new member of staff, however this is inaccurate as his former club before, the Aquarius, as seen in Max and Paddy's Road to Nowhere, still features all the Neptune's staff and committee.
+In episode 1, it was claimed that Brian joined The Neptune as a new member of staff; however, this is inaccurate, as his former club, The Aquarius, as seen in Max and Paddy's Road to Nowhere, still features all The Neptune's staff and committee.